fishdeity/iRO-Missing_Features_Additions/README.md

     - merge_gpf_into_data_grf.bat and rsumerge.exe are suggested to be kept in case for future use again.

 # Changelog #
+Check out [dev branch](https://github.com/fishdeity/iRO-Missing_Features_Additions/tree/dev_branch) if you like to see some file changes through Git w/o opening the gpfs.
 - 2023 Sept 8: 4th jobs update
   - **big_card.gpf**: Added .act file for players coming from super big card.
 No big change if yours is working fine already.
   - **card_art_missing_added.gpf**: num2cardillustnametable.txt got updated, copied my own edits back into that file.